Tony Tonelli

-Amerigo Steven "Tony" Tonelli (September 1, 1917 – January 30, 1987) was an American football player.
+Amerigo Steven "Tony" Tonelli (September 1, 1917 – January 30, 1987) was an American professional football player.

 Tonelli was born in Wheeling, West Virginia, in 1917.
 He attended Thomas High School in West Virginia.
-He next enrolled at the University of Southern California and played at the center position for the USC Trojans football team fro 1935 to 1938.
+He next enrolled at the University of Southern California and played at the center position for the USC Trojans football team from 1935 to 1938.
 He returned from a knee injury sustained during the 1938 season to play for USC in the 1939 Rose Bowl.
 He went on to block a punt in the Rose Bowl.

-He was selected by the Detroit Lions with the 177th pick in the 1939 NFL Draft.
+He was selected by the Detroit Lions with the 177th pick in the 1939 NFL draft.
 He appeared in nine games as a center and guard for the Lions during the 1939 season.

 After his playing career ended, Tonelli worked for a time as a coach.
 He then joined the United States Air Force and attained the rank of lieutenant colonel.
 He died in 1987 in Newport Beach, California, at age 69.